 Bernardo Hernandez joined Google in 2005, where he held various positions in the marketing and product organizations.
 While at Google, he led the acquisition of Zagat acquisition and ran the Zagat team until departing Google in May 2013.
 Bernardo Hernandez was also the head of Flickr at Yahoo! until May 2015.

 He currently lives in Madrid, where he is a venture partner at the early-stage technology funds at e.ventures.
-He is also CEO and President of the start up Verse Payments.
+Also, he was the CEO and President of the startup Verse Payments (2017-22).
 He is a member of the board of directors at Mapfre USA in Boston and s Senior advisor for PWC in Spain.